Has Nigeria Become the World’s Junk Yard of Abandoned and Failed Mega Projects worth Billions?

 Figure 2: On-going failed highway projects

 Figure 2 above showed that 14% of highway projects are still on-going projects because they have not exceeded the original date of completion as specified on the contract document.
-However, they are heading towards failure because they have been given an extended date of completion which can be as a result of some activities running behind schedule, causing delay on the critical path network of the projects.
+However, they are heading towards failure because they have been given an extended date of completion which can be as a result of some critical activities running behind schedule, causing delay on the critical path network of the projects.
 Moreover, the other 86% completely failed because they have exceeded their completion date specified on the contract document.

 Figure 3: Successful on-going highway projects